Astra DB Serverless billing and usage

 You can also use the DevOps API to get selective usage details for specific organizations or resources in your enterprise.
 For more information, see Manage your enterprise: Enterprise billing and usage.

-The usage report CSV file includes the following columns:
+The daily usage report CSV file includes the following columns:

 -